alomj/MTRPZ_Lab3/README.md

 -Dockerfile breaks layer caching by copying all files (COPY . .) before installing dependencies.
-As a result, even small code changes re-trigger pip install.
+As a result, even small code changes re-trigger `pip install`.

 -*Building Time*: (48.9s -> 52.5s) | *Image Size* : 990mb

 ### 4. Using a smaller base image (`python:3.11-alpine`)

-Switching to the python:3.11-alpine base image significantly improved both build time and image size.
+Switching to the `python:3.11-alpine` base image significantly improved both build time and image size.
 Alpine is a minimal Linux distribution that provides a much smaller base footprint compared to Debian-based images.

 Smaller base image: `python:3.11-alpine` is ~50MB compared to ~900MB for `python:3.11-buster`.